Table of contents

 33. 6% of Amazon’s visitors come from affiliates

 6% of Amazon’s 2.5 billion monthly online visits come from affiliates.
-Its affiliate program, Amazon Associates, is both the largest in the world and one of the oldest, featuring in our selection of the best affiliate programs as well as in our guide to the history of affiliate marketing.
+Its affiliate program, Amazon Associates, is both the largest in the world (with a 20% market share in 2023) and one of the oldest, featuring in our selection of the best affiliate programs as well as in our guide to the history of affiliate marketing.

 The biggest proportion of affiliate marketers falls within the 35 to 44 age bracket, with this group taking up a 31.86% share.
 On the other hand, nearly 12% of affiliate marketers are aged 55 or over.

-37. SEO is the highest converting traffic source in affiliate marketing
+36. SEO is the highest-converting traffic source in affiliate marketing

 Source: Profit Social